 Elsewhere, Datuk Chong Loong Men together with Lim Ban Hong, Jeremy Phang and Amy started Lim Chong Phang & Amy (“LCPA”) on 3.1.2011 with offices in Kuala Lumpur and Melaka.
 From being relatively unknown, they started with a bang and took on major boardroom tussles almost immediately.
 It was an eventful journey for all of them.
 Eventually, the LCPA partners went their separate ways, leaving Datuk Chong effectively as the sole driving force for LCPA Kuala Lumpur.

 Datuk Chong and Kheng Hoe started out initially as opponents, and subsequently collaborated (as well as contested each other) on various files.
 By now, each of them was reasonably successful independently.
 They had different focus areas of practice.
 Over multiple sessions of coffee, they started wondering, “How much further can we go if we combined our efforts and strengths?”
 It was not a decision to be taken lightly.
 Kheng Hoe had been described by people who knew him well as being hard-headed and not a team player.
 Datuk Chong was equally dominant.
 Can two tigers reside in one mountain?

-We aspire to build a Partnership of Peers.
+On 1 August 2022, Datuk Chong embarked on a Sabbatical.
+However, he remains an intrinsic part of the firm providing advice and guidance to the team.
+Our aspiration remains the same: to build a Partnership of Peers.
 How big a mountain can we build?
 Only time will tell, but one thing is for sure, all roaring tigers are welcome for the ride.